US Foods: 1990s

 In November 1994, the company adopted the name JP Foodservice, Inc. and became a public company via an initial public offering.
 Sara Lee Corporation then held 37% of JP common stock.
 The public offering raised $80 million, and JP restructured and paid off much of its debt.

 Toward the end of 1995, the company and its former parent, Sara Lee Corporation, began talks about exchanging PYA/Monarch, Sara Lee's southeastern foodservice subsidiary, for JP stock worth about $946 million.
 Yet, the two companies failed to reach agreement on several factors, including valuation (JP's stock price had gone up in expectation of the merger), structure, and dilution of earnings to existing shareholders, and the deal fell through in February 1996.
 The experience left both sides bitter, and JP was expected to find a way to reduce Sara Lee's presence or end its investment in the company all together.
 In late 1996, Sara Lee sold its remaining stake in JP Foodservice.

 In February 2000, U.S. Foodservice acquired Stock Yards Packing.
 In April 2000, Ahold acquired US Foodservice for $3.6 billion.
 In December 2000, U.S. Foodservice acquired PYA/Monarch for $1.57 billion.

 In 2007, Clayton, Dubilier & Rice and Kohlberg Kravis Roberts acquired the company for $7.1 billion.

-2010s - present
+2010s—

 In August 2010, John A. Lederer was appointed president and chief executive officer.

 In September 2011, U.S. Foodservice announced its name change to US Foods, Inc. (styled as "US.
 Foods" in the new logo unveiled at the same time).

 In December 2013, Sysco agreed to acquire US Foods for $8.2 billion but the merger was terminated in 2015 after failure to get regulatory approval due to antitrust concerns.

+In May 2016, after the merger with Sysco was terminated, the company once again became a public company via an initial public offering.

 In November 2022, Dave Flitman was named chief executive officer of the company.